radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/03-global-configuration-commands.md

 #### Configure CRL File

-The CRL file can be configured on each server node via the Server Control Panel UI.
+The CRL file must be configured on each server node.
+You can do so via the Server Control Panel UI.

 ![CRL File Settings Tab](Media/crl-conf.png "CRL File Settings Tab")